chenchienlin/Sorting-Algorithm-Visualization/README.md

 # Sorting-Algorithm-Visualization

 ## About The Project
-This is a project to practice front-end technology, such as HTML, CSS, JavaScript, and also common sorting algorithms.
+This project is for practicing front-end technology, such as HTML, CSS, JavaScript, and also common sorting algorithms.

 ## Build With
 - Bootstrap